qeirreps/qeirreps/reference/Bi_nonsoc/README_ref_Bi_ns.txt

      The factor system on each k-point is described as a matrix.
      Each row and column represents the index of symmetry operators produced in standard output, pg.dat, tg.dat, and srg.dat.
 Check them to confirm the symmetry operations.
-     If the symmetry operator does not belong to G_k/T, the value of factor system is described as zero.
+     If the symmetry operator does not belong to G_k, the value of factor system is described as zero.

 2. For Mathematica usage, "*_import.txt"